institutional/institutional-books-1-pipeline/README.md

 Commands are grouped as follows:
 - **setup**: Pipeline setup and corpus I/O (for example: downloading and indexing a local copy of the collection).
+- **analyze**: Analyze data already present in the collection (raw data, existing metadata).
+Results are stored in the database.

 ---